Professor Ly Tran has made a mission of strengthening Australia’s educational ties with the rest of the Indo-Pacific region.

 One article she co-authored, focusing on international student graduates during the COVID-19 pandemic, was the most-read article in the Education section of The Conversation in 2020, reaching more than 210,000 readers.

-'A lot of employers prefer those who are holding permanent residency or citizenship, so they automatically discriminate against those on a temporary visa.
-Only 36% of international graduates who are current and past holders of the temporary graduate visa are in full-time employment in their field of study, so clearly a considerable proportion of them are still struggling to find employment.
+‘Our study found that only 36% of international graduates who are current and past holders of the temporary graduate visa are in full-time employment in their field of study, so clearly a considerable proportion of them are still struggling to find employment.’

 'We’re working towards fulfilling the ethical commitment of Australian universities, as well as ensuring the sustainable growth of international students and the long-term enrolment targets for Australian universities.'